GASTRO library I: the simulated chemodynamical properties of several GSE-like stellar halos: Evolution of the models

 The effect of different feedback models can also be seen in the dwarf's rotation curve and density profile evolution.
-The first and second rows of Figure \ref{fig:dwarfprofile} show the evolution of satellite \done\, rotation curve given by its circular velocity, $v_c$, which is calculated on its midplane total mass, and spherical mass density profile, $\rho$, respectively.
+The first and second rows of Figure \ref{fig:dwarfprofile} show the evolution of satellite \done's\, circular rotation curve, $v_c$, which is calculated based on the total mass within its midplane, and spherical mass density profile, $\rho$, respectively.
 The dark matter, gas and stellar mass content are shown from left to right columns.
-Before the first pericenter passage, at $t=1.4$ Gyr, both feedback models have similar behavior, as shown by the lighter colors solid/dashed lines.
+Before the first pericenter passage, at $t=1.4$ Gyr, both feedback models have similar behavior, as shown by the lighter colors lines.
 The dark lines show the profiles before total disruption at $t=2.4$ Gyr.
-At this point, the mass profiles are drastically different depending on the feedback model.
-The DM and stellar mass distributions in the low feedback model are more centrally concentrated; in contrast the high feedback suppresses star formation (ref).
-This effect is further exacerbated by the tidal interaction of the dwarf with its host.
-The dwarf center is compressed and the lower feedback model allows a higher star formation rate in the central parts, leading to a more centrally concentrated stellar mass distribution compared to the higher feedback model.
-The higher stellar mass content leads to adiabatic contraction of the dark matter to the center \citep{blumenthal+1986, gnedin+2004}, making its distribution more centrally concentrated in the low feedback regime.
-The last two rows show the profile for dwarf \dtwo, at $t=0.9$ Gyr and $t=1.4$ Gyr, light and dark colors respectively.
-This dwarf shows the same trends with feedback as discussed above, with the difference that its stellar content is more radially extended in comparison with dwarf \done.
-The fact low feedback models have a centrally concentrated mass distribution allows their stellar content to lose more $L_z$ becoming more radialized compared to the higher feedback counterpart (as shown in Figure \ref{fig:lzevol}, see also a detailed discussion on the radialization of mergers in \citealt{vasiliev+2022}).
+At this point, the mass profiles are drastically different depending on the feedback strength.
+The DM, gas, and stellar mass distributions in the low feedback model are more centrally concentrated.
+This effect is enhanced by the tidal interaction of the dwarf with its host: the dwarf center is compressed and, in the lower feedback model, together with its centrally concentrated gas density, allows a higher star formation rate \citep[since high feedback suppresses star formation, e.g.][]{hopkins+2012, faucher+2013} in the central parts, leading to a more centrally concentrated stellar mass distribution compared to the high feedback model.
+Finally, the higher stellar mass content leads to adiabatic contraction of the dark matter to the center \citep{blumenthal+1986, gnedin+2004}, making its distribution more centrally concentrated in the low feedback regime.
+The last two rows show the profile for dwarf \dtwo, at $t=0.9$ Gyr and $t=1.4$ Gyr, i.e. before and after the first pericenter passage, with light and dark colors respectively.
+This dwarf shows the same trends with feedback as discussed above, with the difference that its stellar content is more radially extended in comparison with dwarf D1.
+The fact that low feedback models have a centrally concentrated mass distribution allows their stellar content to lose more $L_z$, becoming more radialized compared to the higher feedback counterpart (as shown in Figure \ref{fig:lzevol}, see also a detailed discussion on the radialization of mergers in \citealt{vasiliev+2022}).
 As previously mentioned, models with single merger events have already been extensively explored with $N$-body only simulations.
-Now as we add more complexity to these models, as we do here by adding gas physics and star formation, that we start to see extra dependence on the adopted input physics.
+Now as we add more complexity to these models, by adding gas physics and star formation, we start to see extra dependence on the adopted input physics.
 For instance, so far we have shown that the feedback strength influences the satellite's internal structure and, consequently, affects the satellite stars' final $L_z$ distribution.
-In the following section we will also discuss the effect of feedback in the chemical evolution of the dwarfs.
+In the following section we will also discuss the effect of feedback on the chemical evolution of the dwarfs.